dkaslovsky/calendar-tasks/README.md

 Mar 1/Nov 1: Change smoke alarm batteries
 ```
 Note that each line contains only one task and that dates can be repeated.
-Tasks occurring on multiple dates are indicated by using the forward-slash separator between dates: `<month day-of-the-month>/<month day-of-the-month>/...:<task>`.
+Tasks occurring on multiple dates are indicated by using the forward-slash separator between dates: `<month day-of-the-month>/<month day-of-the-month>/...: <task>`.
 Months can be specified using their full name or common abbreviation.

 </br>

 ### Single Task Source Files
-Single tasks are tasks that occur on a specific date, specified by a year, month and day.
+Single tasks are tasks that occur on a specific date, specified by a year, month, and day.
 Single tasks, by definition, are not recurring.
-Such tasks are stored in a file with each line having the form `<year month day-of-the-month>:<task>`.
+Such tasks are stored in a file with each line having the form `<month day-of-the-month year>: <task>`.
 For example,
 ```
 Jan 12 2021: Pickup Alice from airport